 The hens are very similar to the Welsummer hen, but overall just a little paler in colour with a lovely salmon coloured breast.
 The Welbar is capable of laying a deep rich brown egg equivalent to those of the Welsummer - but that being said I have never had a hen lay an egg to equal the best Welsummer.
 It is a known fact that Welsummers laying the darkest eggs are not the most prolific layers, and because productivity is such an important factor in the Welbar a balance between depth of colour and productivity has to be reached.
-The best Welbars should lay 200+ eggs per year.
+The best Welbars should lay in the region of 200+ eggs per year.

 Welbar Eggs - 2001

 The Welbar was created solely as a free range, commercially viable, utility breed and selection should be primarily for egg colour, size and productivity; with feather quality, colour, comb, type and carriage being of secondary importance.
-It cannot be overstressed that the Welbar IS a Utility breed and it is of the utmost importance that the productive qualities are preserved and enhanced - otherwise (in my opinion) there is little purpose keeping the breed.
+It cannot be overstressed that the Welbar IS a Utility breed and it is of the utmost importance that the productive qualities are preserved and enhanced - otherwise (at least in my opinion) there is little purpose keeping the breed.
 It is not known whether the Welbars available today are descended from the 'Lustleigh' strain, or are the result of another cross, HOWEVER due to the lack of interest in the breed subsequent crosses seem highly unlikely.
-The 'Lustleigh' strain was bred until the early 1960's; some of my birds came from a breeder who had birds directly from Mr Humphreys, and accordingly it is highly likely that the majority of present day birds are the direct descendants of Mr Humphrey's initial cross in 1942 - unfortunately it is no impossible to corroborate this, but I like to believe that it is true.
+The 'Lustleigh' strain was bred until the early 1960's; some of my birds came from a breeder who had birds directly from Mr Humphreys, and accordingly it is highly likely that they are descended from Mr Humphrey's initial cross in 1942 - unfortunately it is no impossible to corroborate this, but I like to believe that it is true.
 In recent years, for whatever reason, it is possible that other people may have made attempts at recreating the Welbar.